The Brave New World Test

 The defeat of National Socialism with its concept of Aryan racial superiority and the emergence of Anglo-American social liberalism thwarted the plans of eugenicists.
 To counter the appeal of Soviet-style socialism, the dynamic mixed economies of the West had to champion equality of opportunities for all.
 By the 1960s mainstream academia and social policy makers had consigned racial eugenics to the dustbin of imperial history as the last vestige of white European supremacy.
 It is admittedly hard to win public support in a nominally democratic system if you deem a large portion of your electorate intellectually inferior.

 Yet elitism, or the belief that intellectually superior upper class should guide social progress, has never really gone away and neither have our enlightened rulers abandoned eugenics altogether.
 Instead they peddle the mantra of equality and diversity, emphasising how people may be both equal, but have different neurological profiles that presumably have genetic roots.
 In our everyday lives we meet people who use their intelligence in radically different ways.
 Simon Baron Cohen, head of developmental psychopathology of the University of Cambridge, popularised a spectrum from extreme systematisers to extreme empathisers in his best-selling book, The Essential Difference: Men, Women and the Extreme Male Brain.
-One may interpret his theory as confirming sexual dimorphism applies to neurology as well as anatomy, but also redefining autism no longer as a rare developmental disorder but as spectrum that stretches into mainstream humanity in the form of Asperger’s Syndrome or high functioning autism.
+One may interpret his theory as confirming sexual dimorphism applies to neurology as well as to anatomy, but also redefining autism no longer as a rare developmental disorder but as spectrum that stretches into mainstream humanity in the form of Asperger’s Syndrome or high functioning autism.
 The theory appears to imply there is some sort of trade-off between cold-blooded systematic analysis and the kind of advanced soft people skills that have become so important in our networked society.
 However, others disagree.
 We may use the same intellectual skills to negotiate personal interactions as we apply to scientific analysis.
 Human relationships are subject to many unwritten rules and often require contextual adaptations as we try to guess another person’s intentions and feelings.
 Psychologists often refer to traits such as agreeableness or conscientiousness alongside openness to experience, extraversion and neuroticism.
 The growing focus on mental health with the psychiatrisation of every conceivable personality flaw such as depression, anxiety, shyness, hyperactivity or compulsivity have led researchers and medical professionals to explore the distribution of these traits ad infinitum.
 Market researchers and policy makers take a special interest in neurological diversity.
 They are no longer content to segment markets only by age group, gender, ethnic background or educational attainment.
 They want to build complex character profiles to ascertain your susceptibility to different marketing approaches, e.g. are you a conformist who merely follows fashion or do you try to swim against the tide and seek counter-cultures ?
 More ominously techniques pioneered for market research can help identify groups of people with problematic mindsets who may hold opinions at odds with our ruler’s social engineering strategy.

 The missing piece in this human jigsaw puzzle is of course IQ.
 While being more or less gregarious or more or less conformist does not necessarily make you more or less valid as a human being, a biologically determined and thus immutable IQ is the one factor that can justify privilege and greater power.
 In the US SATs (Scholastic Aptitude Tests) serve as approximate IQ tests.
 In the UK standardised national literacy and numeracy tests serve more to measure a pupil’s receptivity to teaching methods than their culturally neutral analytical intelligence.
 However, mental health screening, which may soon become mandatory, reintroduces true IQ tests through the backdoor.
 Rest assured similar initiatives are afoot in other countries too, all under the pretext of helping vulnerable young people overcome mental health issues.
 Meanwhile we’ve seen a marked rise in the proportion of youngsters with severe learning disabilities, i.e. boys and girls who are not merely a bit weird, geekish or boisterous but who have not mastered some of the most basic life skills and will in all likelihood require constant assistance as adults.
 Learning disabilities now cover a very wide range of perceived intellectual impairments.
 In some cases it may be hard to ascertain if they are caused by psychosocial rather than mainly biological factors.
 Since the 1990s special needs education has mushroomed.
-In England and Wales alone there were 471,000 assistants by 2014 employed to assist pupils with special learning challenges.
+In England and Wales alone there were 471,000 assistants by 2014 employed to help pupils with special learning challenges.
 While teaching aides may sometimes just help pupils whose home language is not English get up to speed in the default language of instruction (around 1/4 of English school pupils have foreign parents), extra language help would usually only be a temporary requirement especially as young children tend to absorb the dominant language from peers, television and online media.
 In some mainstream schools special needs pupils may only be a small percentage, but in others, especially in deprived areas, this proportion can rise significantly once we include pupils with ADHD who are routinely medicated with the stimulant methylphenidate, commonly known as Ritalin.
 In some primary schools as many as 1 in 4 pupils are on such psychoactive drugs.
 Dyslexia is another phenomenon, often ascribed to whole-word teaching of English spelling, that may fall under the broad umbrella of learning disabilities.

 Educationalists prefer to explain our growing awareness of learning disabilities in terms of a more inclusive and caring society that wants to help people who in previous generations would have fallen by the wayside, ended up austere institutions or suffered early deaths through neglect.
 As a result health visitors and paediatricians are much more likely to refer children for diagnosis.
-However, other factors may have contributed to this rise, most notably the much higher survival rate of premature babies, greater use of IVF for conception, higher preponderance of multiple births (in the US this has rise from 1 in 53 in 1980 to 1 in 33 in 2014 ) and medical advances that enable severely disabled children to survive into adulthood.
+However, other factors may have contributed to this rise, most notably the much higher survival rate of premature babies, greater use of IVF for conception, higher preponderance of multiple births (in the US this has risen from 1 in 53 in 1980 to 1 in 33 in 2014 ) and medical advances that enable severely disabled children to survive into adulthood.
 Whether you like it or not, in traditional societies before the advent of modern medicine any child with a severe neurological handicap unable to undertake basic life tasks would have been left to die.
 While many view our greater generosity towards weaker members of our community as a sign of social progress, it does bring with it a dilemma.
 We now have to acknowledge that some people may have a significantly lower intellectual capacity and thus be less able to fully participate in the organisation of a complex society.
 When the neurologically handicapped made up less than 1% of people, we could easily accommodate them as a vulnerable category exempt from the normal responsibilities of life.
 It seemed common sense, at least based on our traditional emphasis on greater self-reliance, that we should prevent such people from procreating as they would be unable to look after their offspring.
 However, now both consensual sexual activity and parenthood are viewed as rights rather than privileges or responsibilities.
-Few have pondered the implications of allowing the proliferation of intellectually impaired underclass.
+Few have pondered the implications of allowing the proliferation of intellectually impaired underclasses.
 Indeed even to mention the subject invites instant derision as a latter-day eugenicist.
 Yet the normalisation of dysfunctional personality profiles and dysgenics through the higher survival rate of the neurologically impaired may well lead to the emergence of submissive human subcategories akin to Aldous Huxley’s epsilons and deltas.
 In a near future where smart robotics has relieved most of humanity of the need to work, happiness, social integration and compliance (extreme agreeableness in psychology) may be more highly valued than analytical intelligence.

-6) Suppression of Free Will and Independent Thought Except as Personal Preferences and Behaviours Subject to Psychoanalysis
+6) Suppression of Free Will and Independent Thought, except as personal preferences and behaviours subject to psychoanalysis

 Many high profile intellectuals believe free will is a mere illusion.
 However, our whole conception of individual liberty, self-determination, human rights and common law is founded on the premise that we all have independent minds capable of critical thinking.
 Psychiatry reduces human ideation and emotions to biochemical reactions or a complex combination of biological and environmental stimuli.
 By this logic homicide is not so much a crime as a behavioural malfunction that leads to an unfortunate death.
 I guess that’s how we would explain the erratic behaviour of a robot that destroyed another robot.